 Education, Training, and Enhanced Services to End Violence Against and Abuse of Women with Disabilities

-To provide training, consultation, and information on domestic violence, dating violence, stalking, and sexual assault against individuals with disabilities (as defined in section 3 of the Americans with Disabilities Act of 1990 (42 U.S.C.
-12102)); and to enhance direct services to such individuals.
+To provide training, consultation, and information on domestic violence, dating violence, stalking, sexual assault, and abuse by caregivers against individuals with disabilities (as defined in section 3 of the Americans with Disabilities Act of 1990 (42 U.S.C.
+12102)) and Deaf people; and to enhance direct services to such individuals.

 General information about this opportunity